PiotrWolski1000/node-ejs-website/README.md

-# portfolio-site
-My portfolio.

-simple portfolio site written with express server
+# website with express and ejs view engine

+type npm start to run project, then navigate to localhost:5000